jacrify/diaryGenerator/readme.md

  Now you can edit "build_my_notebook.py" and make it do what you want.
 This contains the code for stiching together the notebook pages.

- The file notebook_builder.py, on the other hand, contains the core class files and documentation on how to use them.
+ The file notebook_builder.py, on the other hand, contains the core classes and documentation on how to use them.

  ## Key Concepts